wp-plugins/vantage-point-friendly-fraud-protection-for-woocommerce/readme.txt

 1. Click 'Plugins' admin menu
-2. Click on  ‘Add New'
+2. Click on  'Add New'
 3. Search for 'Vantage Point'
 4. Install Plugin
-5. Activate ‘Vantage Point’.
+5. Activate 'Vantage Point'.
 This creates a admin menu called Vantage Point.
 6. Click on the Vantage Point admin menu icon.
 7. You will be presented with a free signup page.
-8. Fill in the form and click on ‘OK, Create My Account’ button.
+8. Fill in the form and click on 'OK, Create My Account' button.
 9. The form will change to a ‘Click here to finish setup’ button, when this appears click it.
 10. The page will reload and present you with